List of alien races in Marvel Comics: Makluans

 The Makluans are a race of dragon-like reptilians with green to orange skin that average 32 ft in height when upright.
 They come from the planet Maklu-IV – also known as Kakaranathara – in the Maklu star system of the Greater Magellanic Cloud, in the Milky Way galaxy, and are also known as the Kakaranatharans.
 It is known to have a highly advanced and peaceful society.
 Fin Fang Foom is a Makluan.
-His race, or at least a small faction of it, invaded China more or less by accident when their spaceship crashed, but he was (eventually) put to sleep by narcotic herbs.
+His race, or at least a small faction of it, invaded China by accident when their spaceship crashed, but he was (eventually) put to sleep by narcotic herbs.
 First seen in Tales of Suspense #62 (February 1965) and then Strange Tales #89.
 In New Excalibur #12 it is revealed that Makluans invaded Camelot around the same time, and possibly other places as well.
 From Axonn-Karr of Maklu-4, another crew member of the ship Fin Fang Foom arrived on, the Mandarin was able to acquire his rings of power before setting up his base in the Valley of Spirits in China.